zsh-users/zsh-completions/README.md

         git clone https://github.com/zsh-users/zsh-completions ${ZSH_CUSTOM:=~/.oh-my-zsh/custom}/plugins/zsh-completions

-* Enable it in your `.zshrc` by adding it to your plugin list and reloading the completion:
+* Enable it in your `.zshrc` by adding it to your plugin list:

         plugins=(… zsh-completions)
-        autoload -U compinit && compinit

 ### Manual installation